kotappa19/Hibernate-Projects/README.md

 This Repository includes Maven Projects Using Hibernate Framework.
-It includes CRUD operations on Student, Customer
+It includes CRUD operations on Student, Customer,Person